mikhuang/yang-prints/README.md

 - The Buy From Creator button (like on /button/yang-rainbow) comes from the `buy_url` column
 - The `By @NAME_HERE` attribution combines the `creator` column and the `original_url` column

+## Generating thumbnails

+Use Thumbsup and set to JPG 512x512 in subfolder 'thumb' or use ImageMagick `brew install imagemagick` and `convert -flatten -density 300 -resize 512x512 78.pdf thumb/78.jpg` etc. Use ImageOptim or similar to make more efficient.

 ## Deploy

 Continuous Integration with Netlify.
 Netlify also provides DNS.